LsHallo/ets2-dedicated-convoy-server/ETS_SERVER_README.md

 ## 7. Server logon token
 ---
 By default whenever a dedicated server is launched it is using an anonymous account.
 For such an account non-persistent server id is generated (used for direct search).
-To avoid this you can acquire a logon token on https://steamcommunity.com/dev/managegameservers (game ownership is required).
+To avoid this you can acquire a logon token on [https://steamcommunity.com/dev/managegameservers](https://steamcommunity.com/dev/managegameservers) (game ownership is required).
+For ETS use AppID 227300, for ATS use AppID 270880.
+**Do not use the server AppIDs (1948160, 2239530)!**

 ## 8. Session moderators